Hsue-Chu Tsien: H.C. and H.S. Tsien

 Tsien's cousin, the famous aerospace scientist and engineer Tsien Hsue-shen (H.S.), also played important roles both in the United States and China (however, quite opposite to Hsue-Chu Tsien's first-ROC-then-USA, H.S. first served the United States and later the PRC).
 H.S. was a co-founding father of the Caltech Jet Propulsion Laboratory (later acquired by NASA).
 The two cousins had totally different destinies.
 After 1949, Hsue-Chu Tsien decided to stay and work in the United States; however H.S., widely regarded as a victim of the McCarthyism during the 1950s, was deported to the communist China in 1956.
 H.S. became the prominent leader of China's rocket and missile programs.
 In 1979, H.S. was awarded the prestigious Distinguished Alumni Award of Caltech, which he received in 2001.
 H.S., a senior academician of both the Chinese Academy of Sciences and Chinese Academy of Engineering, died in Beijing on October 31, 2009, at age 97.

 Hsue-Chu Tsien and H.S. not only shared the same paternal grandfather, but also were schoolmates.
 They matriculated at the same university (Jiaotong University) and had the same major.
 H.S. was one year senior.

 Both Tsiens won the Boxer Indemnity Scholarship and went to study in the United States in the 1930s, with H.S. went to USA in August 1934, and Hsue-Chu Tsien followed after one year (in August 1935).
 They became school mates again in the United States, both studied at MIT, but H.S. later transferred to Caltech.

-During World War II, H.C. was given the military rank of Air Force Colonel by the Republic of China when he served as the Deputy Chief Engineer at the Dading Airplane Factory (大定飛機製造廠) in Dading, Guizhou Province.
+During World War II, H.C. was given the military rank of Air Force Colonel by the Republic of China when he served as the Deputy Chief Engineer at the Dading Airplane Factory in Dading, Guizhou Province.
 Approximately at the same time, H.S., the cousin of H.C., was also temporarily given the military rank as colonel, but by the United States Army Air Forces.
 In 1956 during the Sino-Soviet negotiation, H.S. was again temporarily granted military rank but as the Lieutenant General of the People's Liberation Army; it was nominated by Zhou Enlai and approved by Chairman Mao Zedong.